 A simple six-state state machine combined with a 3-bit counter controls the data flow and commands to the printer.
 The 24.23-MHz clock is divided to supply a clock of approximately 5 MHz to the state machine.
-The state machine sends data to the printer by reading it from the FIFO the chip control register), and asserts the Data Strobe signal.
-Data is sent in a streaming modethe machine will keep sending data to the printer until a byte marked with an EOL indicator is read from the FIFO buffer.
+The state machine sends data to the printer by reading it from the FIFO buffer, then stores it in the input register, converts it to the RGB format (if required, as determined by a bit in the chip control register), and asserts the Data Strobe signal.

+Data is sent in a streaming mode-the machine will keep sending data to the printer until a byte marked with an EOL indicator is read from the FIFO buffer.
 The transfer of a command byte to the printer is triggered by loading the printer-command register and setting a bit in the chip-control register.
 The state machine controls the command sent to the printer and waits for the acknowledgement.

 The six 8-bit processor interface registers are similar in function to those described for the Phaser CP printer.
-The chip-control register inmachine controls the data transfer and a simple bidirectional shift register.

-cludes controls to clear the FIFO buffer, start the output state machine, enable the command mode, enable the transparent latches associated with the two printer connectors, and enable the CMYB-to-RGB converter.
+The chip-control register includes controls to clear the FIFO buffer, start the output state machine, enable the command mode, enable the transparent latches associated with the two printer connectors, and enable the CMYB-to-RGB converter.
 The printer-command register holds commands to be sent to the printer, and the printer-status register contains status information about the printer and the FIFO buffer.
 Interrupt-clear, mask, and read registers control the generation of interrupts to the CPU.